Danger produces dark ages; Danja produces requiems and renaissances. #blackoutsandbadgirls

 In people’s hard drives and their brains, it just hasn’t been outputted yet.
 We need a digital moshpit like we’ve never seen, harder than how people were doing it in the punk era.
 We need that energy, but digitally.
 It’s coming.

-On the brink of her third album, and a superficial rebirth, it’s important to see that we still have the same M.I.A. – with the same perspective – in a different package.
+On the brink of her third album, and apparent rebirth, it’s important to see that we still have the same M.I.A. – with the same perspective – in a different package.

 Arular came out when I was a freshman in college, and – in conjunction with the urban landscape of Manhattan as my backdrop – was instrumental in my musical maturation.
 Just as New York is a microcosm of the world, so Arular was a concentrated synthesis of sounds and global societies.
 Just as I was cementing my identity as a world citizen, so M.I.A. was constructing our cultural identity.